About

 Project Facts

-• Construction is estimated to begin Summer 2022.
+• Construction is estimated to begin in January 2024.

-• MSD Project Clear will replace approximately 10,700 feet of sanitary pipe.
+• MSD Project Clear will replace approximately 10,000 feet of wastewater pipe.

-• The pipe size will increase to between 8 to 30-inches in diameter allowing a larger amount of wastewater to flow through the system.
+• The pipe size will increase to between 8 and 30-inches in diameter, allowing a larger amount of wastewater to flow through the system.

 What can residents expect?